Initial New Home Buyer Consultation

-Clients meet with one of our experienced show home centre members to discuss budget, timelines, home location, styles of homes and building processes.
+New Home Buyers meet with one of our experienced show home/sales centre members to discuss budget, timelines, home location, styles of homes and building processes.
 From here, the homes characteristics and key details are agreed upon and approved contracts to begin the building process are signed.

 Factory building provides for economies of scale which allow homes to be built more efficiently; therefore, generally more affordable then site-built construction.

-Highly trained trades man ‘work stations’ along a number of assembly lines creating the initial framework for your home.
+Highly trained trades man ‘work stations’ along a number of assembly lines create the initial framework for your home.
 These workers install and/or complete prefabricated components produced off-line in other areas of the factory.
 Timing the work precisely for the arrival of components such as windows and doors produced by others, or from within the manufacturing facility further improves efficiency and streamlines cost.
-At every stage of production all work is inspected, and if remedial work is required, it is corrected before the home moves down the assembly line.
+All work is inspected at every stage of production and if remedial work is required, it is corrected before the home moves to the next work station down the assembly line.

-Dissimilar to a site-built home where the emphasis is placed on weatherproofing the structure prior to any interior work being completed, manufactured homes have bathroom fixtures, furnaces, water heaters, floor coverings etc. installed before the walls and roof structure are put into place.
+Differing from a site-built home where the emphasis is placed on weatherproofing the structure prior to any interior work being completed, factory-built homes have bathroom fixtures, furnaces, water heaters, floor coverings etc. installed before the walls and roof structure are put into place.
 Environmentally controlled factories allow the sequence of assembly to be altered substantially to improve working conditions and productivity.

 Wall & Roof Installation